Per the Iowa Code 441.21, agricultural property is to be assessed based on it’s [agricultural] “productivity and net earning capacity”.

 - The rearing, feeding, and managing of livestock

-- Wood, waste and pasture lands may also be considered primarily agricultural, but only if that land is held or operated directly in conjunction with other “primarily” agricultural production tracts of real estate.
+- Wood, waste, pasture, and CRP lands may also be considered primarily agricultural, but only if that land is held or operated directly in conjunction with other “primarily” agricultural production real estate. (ie: non-ag-production land)

-- This means, ag production must first be the primary use of the ‘other’ property before the non-ag-production real estate can also be included for ag for assessment purposes.
+- This means, for assessment purposes, ag production must first be the primary use of the ‘other’ property included in the tract before the non-ag-producing real estate in the tract can also be considered ag.

 - Being used “in good faith” (for agricultural production purposes)

-- The “honesty of intention” of the ag activity is for the purposes of farming and making money from it and not just for hobby purposes, to lower property taxes, or for any other reason than farming.
+- The “honesty of intention” of the ag production activity is for the purposes of actual and true ‘farming’ and making money from the products or livestock being grown or raised on the property, and not just for personal use, hobby purposes, to lower property taxes, or for any other reason than being a continuous and profitable farming operation.

 - All for an intended profit